Monday, 1 January 2018

 - The bike route has many blind curves and unsigned hazards.
 Intersections are signed (once you get to them), but there's rarely any warning of blind sharp curves or other hazards.
 You need to ride quite slowly, and pay attention, to ride safely.
 A path like this requires much greater and more constant concentration for safe riding than does a typical road shared with motor vehicles, where hazards are visible and/or signed further ahead.
 Along much of the Danube, I had to pull off the path and stop if I wanted to appreciate the scenery.

 - Camping is difficult in some areas.
 Distances between campgrounds are often substantially greater than distances between other types of lodging.
-Wild camping is generally illegal in Germany and Austria, and I wouldn't do it except in extremis.
+Some people told us wild camping is generally illegal in Germany and Austria.
+I haven't been able to confirm whether this is the law, but it seemed to reflect common attitudes in Germany about trespassing.
+I wouldn't camp outside a designated campground without permission, except in extremis.
+[Update: See the comments for some advice from a German bicycle traveller about asking for permission to camp in Germany and other countries.]

 - Bicycle travellers along the Danube are tourists, not curiosities.
 People in towns along the Danube are friendly and welcome tourists, but they aren't going to roll out a special welcome mat just because you are travelling by bicycle, the way people will do in many other places.
 (This changes somewhat south of Budapest, especially in Serbia, where people are acutely aware of the negative image they have been given by international media, and are eager to show foreign visitors that people in Serbia don't deserve to be demonized.)